martyvona/ArduMon/README.md

 To connect with screen:

 ```
-screen PORT 115200
+screen PORT BAUD
 ```

-where `PORT` is e.g. `/dev/cu.usbserial-N` on OS X, `/dev/ttyUSBN` on Linux, `/dev/ttySN` on WSL, or `COMN` on Windows, where n is the serial port number shown in `arduino-cli board list`.
+where `PORT` is e.g. `/dev/cu.usbserial-N` on OS X, `/dev/ttyUSBN` on Linux, `/dev/ttySN` on WSL, or `COMN` on Windows, N is the serial port number shown in `arduino-cli board list`, and `BAUD` is 115200 or whatever you have configured your Arduino serial port to use.

 To exit screen hit ctrl-A then ctrl-\ (ctrl-backslash) then Y.